SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

     ![](images/export.png)

-    A message will appear indicating that the results of the export can be viewed in the background activities view.
+    A message will appear indicating that the results of the export can be viewed in the background activity's view.

     ![](images/message.png)